 We stopped into the Firehouse Brewing Company for a beer and a late lunch one of our days in town.
 Located in Rapid City’s original firehouse, this is South Dakota’s first brew pub.
 This brewery also has an amazing outdoor covered patio that offers live entertainment most evenings.

 Crazy Horse Memorial

-We didn’t make it to the Crazy Horse Memorial, but it might be worth checking out.
+We didn’t make it to the Crazy Horse Memorial, but it might be worth checking out on your South Dakota road trip.
 Construction of this monument began in 1948 and it has not yet been completed.
 Admission is $7 per person walking, on bike, or on motorcycle, $12 for one person in a vehicle, $24 for two, and $30 for three or more people in a vehicle.
 The campus includes a restaurant, museum, and visitor center.
 I’ve read that you can view the sculpture pretty well from the road on the way to the Memorial if you want to see it but don’t want to tour the campus.

 Minuteman Missile National Historic Site

 During the Cold War, a Minuteman Missile field covered a stretch of land in western South Dakota.
 This historic site protects two facilities that were part of this missile field.
 The purpose of this site is to tell the story of Minuteman Missiles, nuclear deterrence, and the Cold War.
 Here you can visit a missile silo and even take a tour of Delta-01 Launch Control Facility.
 Unfortunately for us, we ran out of time and didn’t make it here.